mohamed-abdelgelil/drones-service/README.md

 Useful drone functions include delivery of small items that are (urgently) needed in locations with difficult access.

-# Run Instructions
+# Instructions
 - The Application is built using spring boot so it can run as spring boot executable file using its embeded tomcat or to be deployed on a stand alonce tomcat
 - the application contains a local DB H2 which will be deleted once the application stopped
 - you can use the attached postman collcetion which contains all service urls and data samples
-    - Collection Path
+    - Collection Path: on the root beside the README file